scil/LaravelFly/readme.md

 There may be a problem with tabcompletion. see [tabcompletion only works "the second time](https://github.com/bobthecow/psysh/issues/435)

-If you see an error about mkdir, please start LaravelFly using sudo.
+If you see an error about permission, please `sudo chmod -R 0777 ~/.config/psysh`

 ## LaravelFly Usability